snuvclab/coma/README.md

 ![demo.png](./assets/dataset.png)

 Since our pipeline for learning ComA is scalable with respect to the category of input objects, we collected a total of 83 object meshes from [SketchFab](https://sketchfab.com/), encompassing various interaction types.
 Each object mesh was converted to the `.obj` format, including image texture files.
 We manually canonicalize the location, orientation, and scale of the objects.
-The dataset can be downloaded at [Google Drive](https://drive.google.com/file/d/1wXvm4JEqE1IhwmeDECr8qYOH8hzOfIjx/view?usp=sharing).
+The dataset can be downloaded at [Hugging Face](https://huggingface.co/datasets/SShowbiz/ComAsset).

 The format of the dataset is as follows: